-To accurately measure a student’s progress in a program more than the completion rate and qualitative standards and are needed.
-A student who is maintaining a high GPA by withdrawing from every course they attempt after the first year would meet a qualitative standard (GPA) but would not meet the completion rate standard ( earning 67%), therefore would not meet the Maximum Time Frame standard of completion described below.
+To accurately measure a student's progress in a program, more than the completion rate and qualitative standard is needed.
+A student who is maintaining a high GPA by withdrawing from every course they attempt after the first year would meet a qualitative standard but would not be progressing towards graduation.

+MSU has a maximum time frame in which a student is expected to finish a program.
 Undergraduate students must earn their 1st bachelor degree within the maximum time frame in which a student is expected to finish their program.
-The time frame cannot exceed 150% of the published length of the student’s program.
+The time frame cannot exceed 150% of the published length of the student's program.
 For instance, if the published length of an academic program is 120 credit hours, the maximum credits attempted must not exceed 180 credits to complete the program example: (120 × 1.5= 180).
 Students that do not earn their first bachelor degree after attempting or completing 150% of their program will lose their financial aid eligibility even if they did not receive financial aid before but has finished their program length.
-Students attending less than full time the Completion Rate and GPA will be used to determine if students are meeting SAP requirements.

 All graduate students must meet the Qualitative standard of the SAP policy by maintaining a minimum 3.0 GPA.
 In addition, students must meet the Quantitative standard earning a minimum 67% of the cumulative attempted credits at the end of the spring semester.
 The maximum time frame is based on the stature of limitation required for each educational program.
 Graduate SAP policy under review policy may change.